-2012 saw downloadable audio versions of R.A.
-Comunale's five books, all beautifully narrated by Ron David, whose voice is familiar to viewers of the Discovery and History channels, and many other TV outlets.
-Breaking more new ground that year, we released, simultaneously, the hardcover, downloadable audio and electronic versions of Adventures in the Scream Trade: Scenes from an Operatic Life.
+Breaking new ground in 2012, we released, simultaneously, the hardcover, downloadable audio and electronic versions of Adventures in the Scream Trade: Scenes from an Operatic Life.
 A frank, insightful and frequently uproarious memoir by Charles Long, the book presents a vivid, behind-the-scenes look at the world of opera made accessible to all adult readers.
-The author recorded the captivating narration.
+The author personally recorded the excellent and captivating narration.
+Also in 2012, we released downloadable audio versions of R.A.
+Comunale's five books, all beautifully narrated by Ron David, whose voice has been familiar to viewers of the Discovery and History channels, and many other TV outlets.

-2012 also marked the beginning of D Street Books, our imprint for an eclectic range of electronic and audio titles.
+And 2012 marked the beginning of D Street Books, our imprint for an eclectic range of electronic and audio titles.
 First was the ebook version of The Caliphate, a tense spy thriller by André Le Gallo, former senior intelligence officer with the CIA.

-2013 saw two new titles and an audio version of a third.
+2013 saw our next new title and another audio version.
 Among Enemies: Counter-Espionage for the Business Traveler, by Luke Bencie, an internationally known expert on the topic, provides essential advice on protecting yourself and your proprietary business information while abroad.
 The downloadable narration of The Craft We Chose: My Life in the CIA represented the seventh addition to our growing audio library.